 How to play Virtual Sports in PA

-Games are to be held every four to five minutes, seven days a week, when Xpress Sports eventually launches in PA.
+Games are held every four to five minutes, seven days a week.

-Betting will work similarly to the way it does on real sports in a traditional sportsbook.
+Betting works similarly to the way it does on real sports in a traditional sportsbook.
 There will be a number of betting options for each game or race.
-The game will also offer point spreads and odds based on historical data.
+The game also offers point spreads and odds based on historical data.

-The games will look as realistic as computer graphics used in movies and video games.
+The games look as realistic as computer graphics used in movies and video games.

 The games do not use real-world athletes.
 Numbers and names are all generic.
 However, Inspired Entertainment says it sometimes bases participants on real-world athletes and teams, using their historical data to help determine the outcome.

-PA Lottery players won’t recognize the name of any of these participants.
+PA Lottery players don’t recognize the name of any of these participants.
 However, if they can determine who the participant is based on, they can possibly base wagers on their real-life statistics.